Anonymous threatens China, Hong Kong authorities with website blackout

 "Prepping for massive DDoS attacks, Database dumps, etc...
 Will be destroying #China Government," wrote one Anonymous participant on Twitter.

-China's Defence Ministry, in a statement sent to Reuters, said its website was subject to numerous hacking attacks every day from both home and overseas.

-"We have taken necessary steps to protect the safe operation of the Defence Ministry website," it added.

 The State Internet Information Office, China's internet regulator, declined to comment.
-The Ministry of Public Security declined to immediately comment by telephone.
+The Ministry of Defence and Ministry of Public Security declined to immediately comment by phone.
 The Hong Kong Police Force was not available for immediate comment.

 The Ministry of Justice said it was not aware of the threat from Anonymous, and that its website wasn't its responsibility to maintain.